A password manager is a great tool to save time and be more secure.

-The first step is to create a LastPass account, then you will have a vault.
+The first step is creating a LastPass account; you will have a vault.

 Install the extension and login into the account.
-From now on, LastPass is running.
+From now on, LastPass will be running.
 You can use it even at your job because the accounts are synchronized.

-Every time when you will log in to an account, the LastPass extension will offer to save the password.
+Whenever you log in to an account, the LastPass extension will offer to save the password.

-From now on, when you try to log in, the form will be filled automatically:
+From now on, when you try to log in, the form will be filled out automatically:

 LastPass account is secured with two-factor authentication, so your vault is secured.

-Another cool feature is that you can generate a new password for each website.
-This will ensure that your accounts are more secured.
+Another cool feature is generating a new password for each website.
+This will ensure that your accounts are more secure.
 For example, if a website doesn’t encrypt your password and a hacker finds a way to get it, that password is unique, so the hacker can only access the compromised website.

-LastPass can be also installed on your smartphone, so you have your passwords right in your pocket.
+LastPass can also be installed on your smartphone, so your passwords are in your pocket.

 KeePass Password Manager

-For the master password, the encryption also includes an iteration, so a brute force attack will be avoided.
+For the master password, the encryption also includes an iteration to avoid a brute-force attack.